bercowskya/NEUBIAS-Porto2019/README.md

 ## Windows users: Install Chrome or Firefox

-We will be using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) in the Python sessions.
+We will be using [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) in the Python sessions.
 It is browser-based, and Chrome, Firefox, and Safari are supported.
 Internet Explorer is **not**.
 Therefore, if you are a Windows user, you need to be sure you have either Chrome of Firefox installed.

 ## Downloading and installing Anaconda